JON95Git/rasp-linux-driver-example/README.md

 ## Rasperry Pi - Linux driver example
-A simple example of to create a Linux device driver and load it on the Raspberry Pi 3.
+A simple example of how to create a Linux device driver and load it on the Raspberry Pi 3.

 ### Dependencies